tk5ep/midi2ts590/README.md

     cmd2 =
     cmd3 =

-Apart the COM port number and MIDI device numbers, these default parameters should work.
+Apart the COM port number and MIDI device numbers, these default parameters should work.<br />
 The script displays all MIDI devices found and both INPUT and OUTPUT devices number have to be given in the configuration file.

 Errors in the configuration file, wrong settings or not found devices do stop the execution.